The Muletown Journal: Columbia, Tennessee · Our Town. Our Stories. · Local News. Local Voices. Timeless Values.

 The faith dimension of that founding story is inseparable from the civic one.
 The earliest settlers who pushed through the Cumberland Gap and down into the Duck River Valley brought their Bibles alongside their long rifles.
 Presbyterian, Methodist, and Baptist congregations were among the first institutions established in the county, and they shaped the moral architecture of the community in ways that persist today.
 The churches of Maury County — from the historic congregation at Zion Presbyterian, organized in 1809, to the thriving sanctuaries scattered across Spring Hill, Columbia, and the rural crossroads communities — stand in a line of spiritual succession that stretches back to the camp meetings and circuit riders of the early republic.
 The American experiment was never merely political.
 It was, in the words of John Adams, suited only for a moral and religious people.

 The Duck River, winding through the county's heart, ties the story together in a quieter way.
-One of the most biologically diverse rivers in North America, it sustained the first settlers, powered the early mills, and still runs cold and clear through bottomland farms that have been in the same families for five or six generations.
+One of the most biologically diverse rivers in North America — home to roughly 50 native mussel species — it sustained the first settlers, powered the early mills, and still runs cold and clear through bottomland farms that have been in the same families for five or six generations.
 The river does not care about ideology.
 It simply endures — a reminder that the blessings of this land predate our politics and will outlast them.
-As America turns 250, Maury County carries its history not as a burden but as a gift: proof that a community anchored in faith, family, and honest work can endure, adapt, and still recognize itself across the span of centuries.
-That is worth celebrating — and worth protecting.

 Public Safety